Adult and Teen Classes

 for Beginning & Continuing Students

-This course will allow the participant to use some of the power tools in the AVA woodshop to create a “bandsaw box” the participant gets to take home.
-If time and interest allow, a wooden knob can be turned on a lathe to accent the box and additional bandsaw boxes crafted as well.
-This class is ideal for beginners, anyone interested in the subject matter, or getting to know the AVA woodshop.
+This course will allow the participant to use power tools in the AVA woodshop to create a basic box, and potentially more.
+If time and interest allow, a wooden knob can be turned on a lathe to accent the box and additional boxes crafted as well.
+This class is ideal for beginners and for getting to know the AVA woodshop, but is also appropriate for intermediate woodworkers looking to improve their skills and learn new things.

 Register Now